Positron00/WebAgent/README.md

 - Node.js 18.0.0 or later
 - npm or yarn
-- Together AI API key
+- Together AI API key (if using Together AI as provider)
+- OpenAI API key (if using OpenAI as provider)
+- For self-hosted LLM: PyTorch, transformers, and a compatible model

 ## Installation